When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Is Not Equal To

-Returned results include only those where the field does not contain any of the filter values.
+Returns results where the field does not contain any of the filter values.

 Example filter: (Field) Case > Patient Initials (operator) is not equal to (value) AD